tul1/aws_EC2_vscode/README.md

 A simple EC2 instance ready to be connected via Visual Studio Code Insiders via ssh.

-## Get VScode insiders and VSCode remote
+## Get VScode insiders, VSCode remote extension and Terraform
-Download and follow the instructions of this site: https://code.visualstudio.com/insiders/ Install this extension pluggin in your VSCode: https://code.visualstudio.com/docs/remote/remote-overview
+Download and install VSCode insiders from here: https://code.visualstudio.com/insiders/

+Install this extension pluggin in your VSCode: https://code.visualstudio.com/docs/remote/remote-overview

+Download and install Terraform from here : https://www.terraform.io/downloads.html

 ## Create your ssh_key
 Create you ssh key to create an AWS keypair later.